 You need one of the following:

-You should also have a standard of English and maths equivalent to Functional Skills Level 1.
+You should also have a standard of English and Maths equivalent to Functional Skills Level 1.

 If you are a mature learner, we may be able to take into consideration your previous experience in your chosen subject.
-Applicants will be interviewed, will undertake an initial assessment in English and maths, and must present an example of current work.

 You will be continually assessed throughout the year.
 The various assessment methods include written reports, practical assessments, online tests and work placement reports.